-God takes dust, forms it and breathes life into it: this is the beginning of humankind.
+God takes dust, forms it and breathes life into it; this is the beginning of humankind.
 Once again, the story talks about the deeper truths of why God created us.
 The truth being spoken about here is that humankind is made in God's image.
 We know from what we have just heard that this image is rich and glorious.

-The NIV translation of the Bible phrases Genesis 1:26-28 like this:
+The writer Eugene Peterson, in his translation of the Bible, The Message, phrases Genesis 1: 26-28 like this.